DevExpress/devextreme-documentation/concepts/05 UI Components/Chart/80 Crosshair.md

 ---

-For information about all options of the crosshair and its labels, visit the [crosshair](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/crosshair '/Documentation/ApiReference/UI_Components/dxChart/Configuration/crosshair/') section of the API reference.
+For information about all properties of the crosshair and its labels, visit the [crosshair](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/1%20Configuration/crosshair '/Documentation/ApiReference/UI_Components/dxChart/Configuration/crosshair/') section of the API reference.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/Charts/Crosshair/"